Angevin Empire: John's accession to the throne

-Despite the escape of Arthur and Constance with Aimeri of Thouars to Philip II, and many of Richard's previous allies in France, including the counts of Flanders, Blois, and Perche, leaving for the Holy Land, John was able to make peace with Philip that secured his accession to his brother's throne.
-John met with Philip and signed the Treaty of Le Goulet in May 1200, where Philip accepted John's succession to the Angevin Empire, and Arthur became his vassal, but John was forced to break his German alliances, accept Philip's gains in Normandy, and cede lands in Auvergne and Berry.
+John was able to make peace with Philip that secured his accession to his brother's throne.
+John met with Philip and signed the Treaty of Le Goulet in May 1200, where Philip accepted John's succession and Arthur became his vassal; John's concessions were to break with his German alliances, accept Philip's gains in Normandy, and cede lands in Auvergne and Berry.
 John was also to accept Philip as his suzerain overlord and pay Philip 20,000 marks.
-As W. L. Warren notes, this Treaty began the practical dominance of the French king over France, and the ruler of the Angevin Empire was no longer the dominating noble in France.
-In June 1200, John visited Anjou, Maine, and Touraine, taking hostages from those he distrusted, and visiting Aquitaine, where he received homage from his mother's vassals, returning to Poitiers in August.
+As Warren notes, this treaty began the practical dominance of the French king over France, and the ruler of the Angevin Empire was no longer the dominating noble in France.
+In June 1200 John visited Anjou, Maine, and Touraine, taking hostages from those he distrusted.
+In Aquitaine he received homage from his mother's vassals, and he returned to Poitiers in August.